mttk/mttk.github.io/_pages/about.md

 **April 2025.**
 - We released [a Mechanistic Interpretability Benchmark](https://mib-bench.github.io/), a step towards standardizing evaluation in mechanistic interpretability!
 The paper describing our effort has been accepted to [ICML 2025](https://icml.cc/).

-**September 2024.**
-- Our paper on prompting models with pseudocode to improve their conditional reasoning capabilities is accepted to [EMNLP 2024](https://2024.emnlp.org/) main!
-Check out the [[paper]](https://arxiv.org/abs/2401.10065)